GMP63/Calculator/README.md

 ```
 ## Further builds
 ### Rebuild all in release
 Normal build generates by default executables having debug information.
-When you perform a regular build typing **make**, a debug buils is performed.
+When you perform a regular build typing **make**, a debug build is performed.
 You can confirm this reading the compilation of each .cpp file and noticing "g++ -g3 -O0 ...".
 When you need to do a final build without debug info (release mode), you have to type:
 ```
 $ make clean